First Reading of the Draft Act on Amendments to the Securities Market Act (690 SE)

 Summary

-The leading committee's proposal to conclude the first reading of Bill 690 was adopted.
+The first reading of Bill 690 was concluded.

-The deadline for submitting amendments was set for October 20th of this year, at 5:15 PM.
+The deadline for submitting amendments was set for October 20th at 5:15 PM.

 Esimees Lauri Hussar